Support for the AWS C2S Environment (2 May 2019)

 The report breaks down the monthly resource costs associated with running Cloud Volumes ONTAP in AWS.
 You can view monthly costs for compute, EBS storage (including EBS snapshots), S3 storage, and data transfers.

-The report now shows cost savings when you tier cold data to S3.
+The report now shows cost savings when you tier inactive data to S3.

 We also simplified how Cloud Manager obtains cost data from AWS.